c0rydoras/slides/internal/model/tutorial.md

 import "fmt"

 func main() {
-  // You can show code in slides
+  // You can show code in folien
-  // Press ctrl+e to execute this code directly in slides fmt.Println("Tada!")
+  // Press ctrl+e to execute this code directly in folien fmt.Println("Tada!")
 }
 ```